![]() | Inside Mountain View Cemetery, Sequoia and Juniper Sts. -- Reno |

 Signed: No

-A Toughie, but Goodie! ![]() Fortunately the roads are signed within the cemetery grounds to aid visitors in finding certain plots.
-That being said, make your way to "Sequoia."
+Fortunately the roads are signed within the cemetery grounds to aid visitors in finding certain plots.
+With that being said, make your way to "Sequoia."
 Follow this road for about 3/4 mile to "Juniper."
-Park here and and find Governor Boyle eight plots north of the marker itself.
-Our quest has taken us into the great wide open of Nevada, over scenic mountains, and into some of the most remote country in search of marker.
+Park here and and find Governor Boyle right at the corner.
+According to the groundskeeper, this places the marker approximately eight plots north of Governor Boyle's actual burial plot.
+Our quest has taken us into the great wide open of Nevada, over scenic mountains, and into some of the most remote country in search of markers.
 The thought of the "most challenging to find" inside of an urban cemetery leaves quite a bit to be desired.
 Nevertheless, Kudos for this terrific placement! |

 Exact Description: